coredns/rfc/20210530-acme-zhiwei.md

 1. Approval of RFC
 2. Setting up of development environment
 3. First Meeting
-4. After approval of RFC, start of writing
+4. Start of writing code

 **7 June - 20 June**
 1. Develop code to perform ACME, its basic functionality, along with documentation and tests